 Cliveden is a majestic stately home in the heart of the Berkshire countryside.
-It has been entertaining guests for the past 350 years, including royalty, politicians and celebrities.
+Guests for the past 350 years have included royalty, politicians and celebrities.
 Having been a hotel for nearly 30 years its most recent award is the highly acclaimed recognition of ‘Best Hotel in England’ by the AA.

 Cliveden is like no other five star luxury hotel.
 Being a Grade I listed building, owned by the National Trust and managed by a fine hotel company, guests at Cliveden are treated more like a ‘house guest’ rather than a ‘hotel client.’

 Bearing this in mind, the Great Hall, where the delights of afternoon tea is served, it feels like you are being entertained by a very wealthy host in their drawing room.

 The wood panelled room with rich, bright coloured furnishings has many historic features and artefacts which can be admired whilst sipping your tea.
 Three colossal tapestries adorn the main wall, the stone chimney place at the far end dates back to the 15th century and magnificent oil paintings of past owners are placed around the property.

 The Chocolate Afternoon tea is a delight with Valrhona, a french premium chocolate being used.